What If Growth Isn’t the Whole Story?

 Four invitations for exploration

 What follows aren't prescriptive models—they're starting points, frameworks to spark reflection and dialogue within your leadership community.
-We've been exploring alongside Andrew J. Hoffman, Holcim Professor of Sustainable Enterprise at the University of Michigan, whose research examines how businesses might move beyond traditional growth to transform markets and create lasting value in complex, changing environments.
+Based on the work of Andrew J. Hoffman, Holcim Professor of Sustainable Enterprise at the University of Michigan, we’ve been exploring how businesses might move beyond traditional growth to transform markets and create lasting value in complex, changing environments.

 Slow Growth: What if depth matters more than breadth?